Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 FEHEROZON 90 days.
 Sweet paprika, light yellow fruit turning red.
 Flavorful.
 Good productivity.

-FISH HOT 80 d African-American heirloom with green and white foliage, striped fruit.
-White with green stripes turn to orange with brown stripes.
+FISH HOT 80 d African-American heirloom with greren and white foliage, striped fruit.
+White with green stripes turn to orange with brown stripes to red.
 Serrano-type.

-FLAVORBURST SWEET 75 days F-1 hyb.
+FLAVORBURST SWEET 75 d F-1 hyb.
 Citrus flavor, 4-6” blocky bells, thick-walled, crisp and juicy.

 GEORGIA FLAME 90 d Heirloom from Republic of Georgia.
 Up to 8”, excellent salsa pepper.
 Hot.